 10 simple tips for writing effective email subject lines

 Writing an effective email subject line is a delicate balance of strategy, psychology, and art.
 It’s an invitation that can be rejected as easily as it can be accepted.
-So, how can you increase your chances of capturing readers’ attention and increasing your open rates?
+According to Gartner, crafting engaging subject lines is crucial for increasing open rates and capturing reader attention.

 Whenever a new email arrives, there are two immediate tests to pass to determine whether or not it’s opened.